field note

 name: "extract_web_data",

-description: "Extract structured data from any web page. \
+description: "Extract structured data from public or authorised pages. \

 inputSchema: {